EPM 101Financial Close

 When Manual Close Processes Stop Working

-Manual close processes, often managed through spreadsheets and email, can support small organizations.
+Manual close processes managed through spreadsheets and email can support small organizations.
 They begin to fail as volume and complexity increase.
+Warning signs:

-This is often the inflection point where organizations begin exploring close management tools.
+At this stage the close becomes reactive — firefighting replaces planning.
+This is often the inflection point where organizations explore close management tools.

 The Role of Financial Close Software

-Financial close software is designed to bring structure, visibility and control to the close process.
+Close software brings structure, visibility and control to the process.

-The purpose of close software is not to automate accounting judgment.
-It is to make the process repeatable, transparent and accountable.
+The purpose is not to automate accounting judgment — it is to make the process repeatable, transparent and accountable.

-• The close is not finished when tasks are checked off.
+The close is finished when tasks are checked off — completion without substance is performative.

-How the Close Fits Into the Finance Operating Model
+Where the Close Fits in the Finance Operating Model

 The Strategic Importance of the Financial Close